WenyuanXue/wenyuanxue.github.io/_pages/about.md

 ## Data-driven Reduced-order Modeling of PDEs

-My current research focuses on developing physics-informed, data-driven methods for identifying closure models in turbulent flows.
-I work on optimizing pseudo-spectral DNS/LES solvers and constructing minimal tensorial formulations of Reynolds stress models to study the influence of rotation on homogeneous anisotropic turbulence.
+My current research focuses on developing physics-informed, data-driven methods for identifying closure models in PDEs.
+Compared to traditional approaches that require extensive data generation across different geometries and boundary conditions, we use a systematic forcing method that enables efficient sampling of the state space with far fewer cases.
+We apply this framework to both linear systems and general PDEs, with turbulence being an important application.

 ### Data-driven Turbulence Modeling Framework